Modeling and Decoupling Systemic Risk: Real data applications

 Like what is found in \cite{zhao2018modeling}, the endopathic and exopathic tail indices of S\&P 500 experienced sudden downside movement around the end of 2007, which reached their lowest level for the past several years, and the exopathic tail risk index dropped sharply, breaking through the endopathic risk, taking a dominant role.
 As is said in \cite{zhao2018modeling}, this unusual movement can be viewed as a warning signal of the 2008 financial crisis.
 Based on Figure \ref{fig1}, we see that the patterns of endopathic risks and exopathic risks can better describe and predict a potential crisis.

 A Fr\'echet type random variable has its $k$-th moment if and only if $\alpha >k$.
-It is also noted that almost all $\hat{\alpha}_{1t}$ and $\hat{\alpha}_{2t}$'s are larger than 2, hence the conditional mean and variance of the cross-sectional maxima always exist, which agrees with the existing literature, e.g., \cite{hansen1994autoregressive}, and is contrary to some literature findings of the tail index being less than 2 due to a single type of Fr\'{e}chet distribution specification.
+It is also noted that all $\hat{\alpha}_{1t}$ and $\hat{\alpha}_{2t}$'s are larger than 2, hence the conditional mean and variance of the cross-sectional maxima always exist, which agrees with the existing literature, e.g., \cite{hansen1994autoregressive}, and is contrary to some literature findings of the tail index being less than 2 due to a single type of Fr\'{e}chet distribution specification.

 The estimated scale parameter $\{\hat{\sigma}_t\}$ by our model is shown in Figure \ref{fig2}.
 For comparison, we also fit a GARCH(1,1) model for each component stock in S\&P 500 and plot the daily average volatility given by the GARCH model across the 505 stocks in Figure \ref{fig2}.
 These two series move very closely with each other, with an overall correlation of 0.65.
 It suggests that our model's dynamic scale parameter $\sigma_t$ is an accurate measure of market volatility.
-Our results are consistent with the ideas in \cite{danielsson2003endogenous}, indicating the financial markets are subject to both types of risk.
-The greatest damage which the financial markets are subjected to is done from the risk of the endopathic kind, especially in normal market conditions.
+Our results are consistent with the ideas in \cite{danielsson2003endogenous}, indicating the stock market is subject to both types of risk.
+The greatest damage which the stock market are subjected to is done from the risk of the endopathic kind, especially in normal market conditions.